marshadhihihihihi/first-leetCode-Problem/README.md

 You may assume that each input would have exactly one solution, and you may not use the same element twice.
 You can return the answer in any order.

-but this solution shoud be come up with an algorithm that is less than O(n2) time complexity. my code has O(n2) because i dont know how to use hashMaps yet,
+This solution shoud be come up with an algorithm that is less than O(n2) but time complexity. my code has O(n2) because i dont know how to use hashMaps yet,